 - Take your quiche out of the microwave, enhance with your favorite herbs or side salad, and dig in!

-Frozen quiche will pretty much always need to be reheated in the oven.
-While the method is similar to reheating a refrigerated quiche, the amount of time the quiche needs to stay in the oven is longer.
-Below, HelloFresh chef Claudia Sidoti shares her six steps to reheat frozen quiche.
+Frozen quiche can be store-bought or homemade slices that are placed in plastic bags and then stored in the freezer for up to two months.
+When reheating frozen quiche, your best bet is to place it in the oven to thoroughly warm it up.
+This method is similar to reheating a refrigerated quiche: however, the amount of time the quiche needs to stay in the oven is longer.
+Below, HelloFresh chef Claudia Sidoti shares her steps to reheat frozen quiche:

 - Place the quiche on a baking sheet.